rayleighc/SQL_Practice/README.md

-●  	What did you like about this project?
+●  	What did you like about this project? <br>
 It is more like an exercise rather than an assessment.

-●  	What did you struggle with in this project?
+●  	What did you struggle with in this project? <br>
 Understanding the questions especially question 4

-●  	What would make your experience with this assessment better?
+●  	What would make your experience with this assessment better? <br>
 I am glad to experience another variation of the assessment.

 -----------------------------------------------------------------------------------------------------------------------